 Regarding tumor suppressor status, the majority of ATC studies have reported a loss of p53 function.12 Mutations of p53 are common in patients with ATC but rare in those with WDTC, even when they are determined within the same surgical specimen.
 This suggests that p53 loss is an essential event in anaplastic transformation.5

 Regarding oncogene activation, several studies have compared global expression in WDTC with ATC, and others have investigated the expression of known oncogenes from other cancer types in those with ATC.
 Confirmed alterations in ATC include β-catenin, OEATC-1, Aurora B, c-myc, and NM23.13–15

 Most patients with ATC present with a rapidly enlarging neck mass.
-Patients with long-standing goiters or indolent WDTC may abruptly develop new symptoms ...
+Patients with long-standing goiters or indolent WDTC may abruptly develop new symptoms and an ...